Python-BI-2023/HW4_Functions2/HW4_Sapozhnikov/README.md

 ### Options
 Arguments:
-- '''*args[str]''' sequences to work with.
+- '*args[str]' sequences to work with.
 You can pass several arguments into all functions
-- method - a method to use
+- 'method' - a method to use

 output: All functions return a dict, where keys are original sequenses, values are results after using a corresponding method.